 This is another one of those recipes where you can throw in whatever veggies you have on hand (and need to eat!).
 That is my favorite kind of recipe because I love it when you can still make a dish even if you don’t have all the “exact” ingredients.
 Plus if you don’t like a certain vegetable then leave it out…you can use whatever you and your family like!
 And I must share that my picky daughter, who normally doesn’t even eat very many vegetables, asked for thirds of the pictured vegetable pancakes.
 I used a mix of sweet potatoes, carrots and zucchini.
 I think the sweet potatoes helped to “sweeten it up,” and she absolutely loves sour cream so this side item ended up being a very big hit!
-Vegetable Pancakes Course: Main Course, Side Dish Prep Time: 5 minutes Cook Time: 10 minutes Total Time: 15 minutes Servings: 2 Print Ingredients 2 cups mixed veggies shredded (I like to use a mix including things like white potatoes, sweet potatoes, zucchini, yellow squash and/or carrots…whatever you have on hand) 2 eggs 1 tablespoon whole-wheat flour ¼ teaspoon salt olive oil for cooking sour cream (optional garnish) applesauce (optional garnish) Instructions Combine the shredded veggies with the eggs, flour, and salt.
+Vegetable Pancakes 4.59 from 24 votes Course: Main Course, Side Dish Prep Time: 5 minutes Cook Time: 10 minutes Total Time: 15 minutes Servings (adjust to suit): 2 Print Ingredients 2 cups mixed veggies, shredded (I like to use a mix including things like white potatoes, sweet potatoes, zucchini, yellow squash and/or carrots…whatever you have on hand) 2 eggs 1 tablespoon whole-wheat flour ¼ teaspoon salt olive oil, for cooking sour cream, (optional garnish) applesauce, (optional garnish) Instructions Combine the shredded veggies with the eggs, flour, and salt.
 Mix thoroughly.
 Heat a thin layer of olive oil in a sauté pan over medium heat.
 It is important that the heat is the right temperature because you want the pancakes to cook all the way through the middle by the time they are brown on the outside.
 Once the oil has heated up add pancake size dollops of the veggie mixture into the pan.
 Cook for several minutes until the bottom starts to brown.
-Then flip and repeat.
-Transfer cooked pancakes to a plate lined […]
+Then flip and repeat. […]

 We absolutely love quesadillas in this house.
 It is one of our most favorite “go-to” meals and the reason is because you don’t need a lot of specific ingredients to make them.
 It’s one of those dishes where you can throw in whatever vegetables you have on hand (and need to eat)!
 As long as you have whole-wheat tortillas, cheese, and some spices the rest can come together pretty easily.
 I do admit that sweet potatoes somehow do something magical to the flavor of this dish, but even if we don’t have any we still make quesadillas all the time.
 So don’t let that stop you!